-- Preheat oven to 375 degrees.In a medium bowl, mix together the crushed pretzels, melted butter, and sugar.
+- Mix the crushed pretzels, melted butter, and sugar in a medium bowl.
 Pour into a 9x13 pan and press gently into the bottom of the pan.Bake for 10 minutes, then set aside to cool completely.

 - Add strawberry Jell-O to boiling water and stir until the Jell-O granules have dissolved.
-Add frozen strawberries and stir to combine.
-Set aside for 10 minutes, or until the Jell-O mixture is no longer liquid.Spread over cream cheese layer and refrigerate until set, 2-4 hours.
+Refrigerate until it has thickened to a consistency similar to that of egg whites (45-60 minutes).
+Add the strawberries and stir to combine.
+Pour over the cream cheese layer and refrigerate for 2-4 hours.

 This recipe was originally posted on September 9, 2020.
 It was updated in April 2022 to share additional tips and new pictures.
 Here is an old image of my kids helping me make this dish.
 Crushing pretzels is a fun way to get your kids in the kitchen!